juanpc2018/Amiga-Guide-4000-4000T/README.md

 [Amiga 500 (1987-1992)](https://en.wikipedia.org/wiki/Amiga_500) / [1000 (1985-1987)](https://en.wikipedia.org/wiki/Amiga_1000) / [2000 (87-91)](https://en.wikipedia.org/wiki/Amiga_2000) / [600 (92-93)](https://en.wikipedia.org/wiki/Amiga_600) / [1200 (92-96)](https://en.wikipedia.org/wiki/Amiga_1200) were much more common = most games were designed for Kickstart 1.3 ROM & 68000 CPU. </br>

 There were changes over the years to accomodate New technologies "better graphics like [AGA](https://en.wikipedia.org/wiki/Amiga_Advanced_Graphics_Architecture) more Arcade custom chips </br>
-Arcade machines price was 10x more vs. Commodore 64: Dual CPU's, Dedicated Sprite / Graphics accelerator, but were "1 trick pony" </br>
+Arcade machines price was 10x-32x more vs. Commodore 64: Dual CPU's, Dedicated Sprite / Graphics accelerator, but were "1 trick pony" </br>
-Amiga was inspired by Arcade machines graphic technology, but "Swiss Army Knife". </br>
+Amiga was inspired by Arcade graphic technology, but "Swiss Army Knife". </br>
 Commodore 64 was a 10k to 23k Trick Pony, even few people had all titles. </br>
+in LemonAmiga Database there is [<500 titles](https://www.lemonamiga.com/games/list.php?list_hardware=AGA) for AGA chipset, because was released in (1992) vs. Original Chiopset in 1987, all games for CD32 are AGA, and Amiga 4000 has a floppy disc that allows to boot CD32 CD's. </br>

 The Only mistake in the Amiga series, in my opinion was removing the [SID 6581](https://en.wikipedia.org/wiki/MOS_Technology_6581) Analog Audio Synth from the C64 / C128/D / [C65](https://en.wikipedia.org/wiki/Commodore_65) </br>
 Around same era, PC's were having Yamaha 4-Op Synths "Adlib compatible", MIDI Roland MT-32, up to 32MB Waveform GM Sampler soundcards AWE64 based on E-mu / Ensoniq technology. </br>